Tutorial 5: Lagged regressors#

 m.set_plotting_backend("plotly-static")

-# Add the new lagged regressor
+# Add temperature of last three days as lagged regressor

 # Continue training the model and making a prediction